Zepbound vs. Mounjaro: what is the difference?

 • Zepbound and Mounjaro share the same active ingredient, tirzepatide; they also have similar dosage schedules and method of administration.

-• The main difference between Zepbound vs. Mounjaro is that they are approved by the US Food and Drug Administration (FDA) for different uses.
+• The main difference between Zepbound vs. Mounjaro is that the US Food and Drug Administration (FDA) has approved them for different uses.

-• Zepbound is indicated for weight loss, while Mounjaro is indicated for type 2 diabetes.
+• Zepbound is indicated for weight loss and sleep apnea, while Mounjaro is indicated for type 2 diabetes.

 • There are a few other nuances between Zepbound and Mounjaro, including their side effects, cost, and insurance coverage.